pt9999/fixlang-registry/README.md

-# The default registry of fix-lang
+# The default registry of Fix programming language

 ## Overview